UMCarpentries/intro-curriculum-r/paper/paper.md

 a summary of key points.
 1. The five core modules (2 to 6) are designed to be taught via live coding of the content to learners.
-This is a core feature of Carpentries lessons, and we believe it is an excellent way to learn how to program because it requires learners to follow along and encounter errors that they must debug along the way, fostering additional questions about the course content.
+This is a central feature of Carpentries lessons, and we believe it is an excellent way to learn how to program because it requires learners to follow along and encounter errors that they must debug along the way, fostering additional questions about the course content.